sam-goodwin/ts-chat/README.md

     add: (a: number, b: number) => a + b,
   },
   {
+    messages: [
-    messages: [{ role: "user", content: "what is the sum of 1 and 2?" }], }
+      system`You are a calculator.
+Use the provided functions to perform computations for the user.`, user`what is the sum of 1 and 2?`,
+    ],
+  }
 );
 ```